swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/06-LaunchEC2Instance.md

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2StepConfigureInstance.png)

 7. On the **Step 4** page, you have the ability to modify or add storage and disk drives to the instance.
 For this lab, we will simply accept the storage defaults.
 Take note that the default setting for **Delete on Termination** is affirmative.
-This indicates that if the machine is terminated, the root volume associated with the Instance will be deleted.
+This indicates that if the machine is terminated, the root volume associated with the instance will be deleted.
 You need to uncheck this if you plan to store data on the root volume which you would want to access later.
 Next, click **Next: Add Tags**.

 ![EC2ChooseInstancetype](/images/hpc-aws-parallelcluster-workshop/EC2AddStorage.png)